 - Dedham, Maine

-The only thing I see in my area is natural gas rather than LP, but black iron pipe is all I see in my home and the homes of family and friends, Brian.
-I suspect it's fine for LP, but I'm confident that there are codes you can check.
+The only thing I see in my area is natural gas rather than LP, but black iron pipe is all I ever see in my home and the homes of family and friends, Brian.
+I suspect it's okay for LP, but I'm confident that there are codes you should check.
 Good luck.

 Q. The gas line to my water heater is a copper tubing.
 A plumber told me that the additive put in natural gas corrodes the copper from the inside out.
 Since I don't know about copper, I had no reason not to believe him.
 I am wanting to know if this is true or not.